Charting Your Mental Health

 Cutting: More likely, if desired or prompted

-Daily Functioning: can complete work, but beyond that, focused more on completing task for suicide, not motivated to do anything else.
+Daily Functioning: can complete work, but beyond that, more focused on completing tasks for suicide, not motivated to do anything else.

-Descriptive words: anxiety, fear, confusion, lonely, trapped, unwanted, unloved
+Descriptive words: anxiety, fear, confusion, loneliness, trapped, unwanted, unloved

 Honesty: Depends on how the day is going and who is asking

-Other: feeling physically sick off and on; stomach in knots, easily angered; tire quickly, holding guns, pill bottles, or knives.
+Other: feeling physically sick off and on; stomach in knots, easily angered or irritated, tire quickly, holding gun or pill bottle.

 On a 8 day-

-Depression: Very high; anxiety with shallowing breathing & heaviness in chest; panic attacks occasionally; nauseous; headaches; body temperature can vary drastically
+Depression: Very high; anxiety with shallow breathing & heaviness in chest; panic attacks occasionally; nauseous; headaches; body temperature can vary drastically

 Prepping for SI: Not caring too much about prepping; lack of care or concern